On estimating the entropy of shallow circuit outputs: Preliminaries

-In this section we give definitions for the Learning-With-Errors (\LWE) problem, introduced by Regev~\cite{lwe}, as well as Extended Trapdoor Claw-Free Functions (ETCF).
-Most of this section is taken from~\cite{brakerski2018}.
-An informal description of \LWE\ is that it is the problem of solving an approximate system of linear equations.
-In other words, given a matrix $A \in \mZ_q^{n \times m}$, as well as a vector $y = Ax + e \; (mod \; q)$, with $y \in \mZ_q^m$, $x \in \mZ_q^n$ and $e \leftarrow_{\chi^m} \mZ^m$ (here $\chi$ denotes a probability distribution that is described below), the problem is to determine $x$.
+The Learning with Errors (\LWE) problem, first introduced by Regev~\cite{lwe}, is the problem of solving an approximate system of linear equations.
+In other words, given a matrix $A \in \mZ_q^{n \times m}$, as well as a vector $y = As + e \; (mod \; q)$, with $y \in \mZ_q^m$, $s \in \mZ_q^n$ and $e \leftarrow_{\chi^m} \mZ_q^m$ (here $\chi$ denotes a truncated Gaussian distribution that is described below), the problem is to determine $s$.
+This is known as the \emph{search} version of \LWE\ though there is also a \emph{decision} version.
+The decision version is to distinguish between a vector of the form $As + e$ and a uniformly random vector $u \leftarrow_U \mathbb{Z}^m_q$.
+We refer to the tuple $(A, As + e)$ as an \emph{LWE sample}.

-More formally, let us start by defining the \emph{truncated Gaussian distribution}.
+The truncated Gaussian distribution is defined as follows.
 For a positive real $B$ and positive integer $q$, the truncated discrete Gaussian distribution over $\mZ_q$ with parameter $B$ is supported on $\{x\in\mZ_q:\,\|x\|\leq B\}$ and has density

 For a positive integer $m$, the truncated discrete Gaussian distribution over $\mZ_q^m$ with parameter $B$ is supported on $\{x\in\mZ_q^m:\,\|x\|\leq B\sqrt{m}\}$ and has density